Ngoni-Sendama/GAS-Delivery-App/README.md

 -   [ ] Ratings and feedback system for shops and drivers

 -   [ ] Customer support through chat or phone for any issues
+-   [ ] Language Translations should be available